Introduction to Applied Legal Ethics

 Lawyers’ ethics, or “legal ethics”, is a mixture of:

-- Extrinsic controls - such as the Australian Solicitors Conduct Rules (ASCR) and the Legal Profession Act 2007 (Qld).
+- Extrinsic controls - such as the Australian Solicitors Conduct Rules 2012 ('ASCR') and the Legal Profession Act 2007 (Qld).

-- Intrinsic controls - personal values and those principles of honesty, courtesy, loyalty and competency that have long been regarded by the profession itself as representing the best standards of ethical, professional practice (see the Lawyers’ Compass).
+- Intrinsic controls - personal values and those principles of honesty, courtesy, loyalty and competency that have long been regarded by the profession itself as representing the best standards of ethical, professional practice.

 - Common law - as stated most often in disciplinary hearings (see for example the Queensland Legal Services Commission Discipline Register).